 The schools have been up and running for more than a decade.
 People have visited from the UK, USA, Hong Kong, Poland, Russia, Nigeria, India, and Germany….so you will be able to build on their experiences.
-The charity is well connected with people both worldwide and with key people in Nepal itself.
+The charity in Nepal is well connected with key people in Nepal itself, and Q.Learning Nepal Trust CIO is well connected with people worldwide – and you can expect to be safe and well looked-after.
 Most people only speak Nepali and their tribal language (Limbu, Sherpa etc), however, the schools have teachers who speak English, as do the children, and everyone is very hospitable.
-The headmaster will make sure you are looked after and will help in any way he can.
+The leadership team will help in any way they can.
 None-the-less you will need to be resourceful: Nepal is a horrendously difficult country to get things done – what might seem easy can still take days.
 Most teachers can get onto Facebook but otherwise are IT illiterate.
 There is one teacher who does his best to teach IT in a country where that is a theoretical subject only in schools.
 So your 21st Century skills will change how the children can learn.

 Day to Day Living